chloejhill/hucklebe.com/_works/netherlands-environment-assessment-agency.md

 #### Our Process: Deep dive case study research and digital storytelling

 Working closely with the PBL team, HuckleBe identified various projects across Latin America, Asia, Africa and Europe where landscape restoration has been implemented successfully and at scale.
-By conducting deep-dive desk and interview research into each project and applying imapct storytelling techniques to boost digital engagement, our team generated a powerful set of 12 engaging case studies each telling a unique story of landscape restoration from different corners of the globe.
+By conducting deep-dive desk and interview research into each project and applying impact storytelling techniques to boost digital engagement, our team generated a powerful set of 12 engaging case studies each telling a unique story of landscape restoration from different corners of the globe.

 #### The Solution: Demonstrating what’s possible with real-life stories